manrajstudios-spec/Multi-Agent-ChatBot/README.md

-# Multi-Agent ChatBot / Yuzu AI Companion
+# Multi-Agent ChatBot

-Yuzu is a local-first personal AI companion built from scratch in Python.

-She can chat naturally, remember useful past conversations, read documents, search the web, open apps, use voice input, and respond through text or speech.
+It can chat naturally, remember useful past conversations, read documents, search the web, open apps, use voice input, and respond through text or speech.
 The core systems — routing, memory retrieval, document retrieval, chunking, graph search, and context building — are custom-built without LangChain, LlamaIndex, or any ready-made RAG framework.

 This project is mainly built as a standalone local AI assistant and learning project.
 It focuses on understanding how real assistant pipelines work internally: query routing, tool use, retrieval, memory, web search, document search, speech input, and response generation.